-This guide lists library resources to support your Assessment 2: Research Proposal, Presentation and Report assignments.
+This guide provides the library resources to support your Assessment 2: Research Proposal, Presentation and Report assignments.

 Before you start, it is strongly recommended that you: